There is something to be said for the Importance of Reward, especially when you are feeling down.

 I woke up this morning and felt terrible.
 Perhaps a case of the Monday’s but I was in the can’t-get-out-of-bed mode.
-In addition I opened my email and got a rejection letter from a pattern organization I really wanted to below to.
+In addition, I opened my email and got a rejection letter from a pattern organization I really wanted to belong to.

-So here I am already calling it a day and watching the Oscars (since it wouldn’t air realtime outside of the States).
+Here I am already calling it a day at 8am and watching the Oscars (since it wouldn’t air realtime outside of the States).
 This incredible show in its 87th year is by far the most intriguing 3 hours of television.
 It is so well orchestrated and offers a natural close to the end of a movie season.
-In the past 3 years I have had motivation to watch with one of my Step-Sisters attending as a guest of their Aunt Rebecca, and the other two acting as ‘seat warmers’… trying to catch a glimpse of their debut on the red carpet.
+In the past 3 years, I have had the motivation to watch with one of my Step-Sisters attending as a guest of their Aunt Rebecca, and the other two acting as ‘seat warmers’… trying to catch a glimpse of their debut on the red carpet.
 But this year I actually was excited about the movies and really was curious about the show itself.
-Neil Patrick Harris is such an interesting presenter and actor.
+Neil Patrick Harris is such a great presenter and actor.

-- Do your best so you can shine bright for everyone else’s hopes and dreams.
+- Do your best so you can shine brightly for everyone else’s hopes and dreams.
 You are a winner for everyone.

 - Loss you potentially did not do your best

 - Loss of the award for your own self-esteem and self-purpose

 Where I Go From Here